Jūnin no Yūmei na Honjokko (10 famous people from Honjo)

 I’ve talked about Katsu Kaishū so many times on JapanThis! that I just recommend searching the site for him if you don’t know who he is.
 Samurai Archives has a concise biography if you just want something quick.
 Wikipedia has a decent article about him if you want to go deeper.
 There are plenty of books, including Samurai Revolution, that go into his life and times in great detail.

-In short, he was born into an impoverished hatamoto family[xx], but he was obsessed with learning about the world.
+To reduce a man so illustrious that there are hundreds of biographies about his life into one paragraph, he was born into an impoverished hatamoto family[xx], but was obsessed with learning about the world outside of Japan and Japan’s place in that world.
 He supposedly taught himself Dutch in order to read foreign books – in particular military books and naval books.
-He came to the attention of the shōgunate by making the bold assertion that ability and motivation rather than birthright be used a basis for promoting men to important positions.
+He came to the attention of the shōgunate by making the bold assertion that ability and motivation rather than birthright ought to be used a basis for promoting men to important positions.
 This was when Japan was caught with her proverbial panties down by Commodore Perry and his 黒船 Kurofune Black Ships and a crisis ensued.
-He insisted that a Navy would be necessary to defend the country against foreign invaders who were taking advantage of and at times colonizing weaker Asian kingdoms.
+He insisted that a Navy would be necessary to defend the country against foreign invaders who were taking advantage of (and at times colonizing) weaker Asian kingdoms.

 He helped establish Japan’s first navy.
 He helped preserve the Tokugawa family.
-He helped save Edo from being burnt to the ground by the hostile Satsuma-Chōshū alliance that was hell bent on overthrowing the Tokugawa.
+He helped save Edo from being burnt to the ground by the hostile Satsuma-Chōshū Alliance that was hell-bent on overthrowing the Tokugawa hegemony.
 He negotiated the peaceful transfer of the city during the Meiji Coup.
 And on top of all that, he had great hair.
+Just go back and look at those pictures.
+Great hair.

 Wanna Read More?